Best Android Emulators for iOS Gaming (2025 Comparison)

 - Set emulator resolution to 1280x720 and cap fps to 30 or 45.

-- Use hardware H.264 encoding; switch to H.265 only if stable.
+- Use hardware H.264 encoding; switch to H.265 only if stable and your device supports decode acceleration.

 Category 3: Signed IPA Runtimes